 Optik Kintrup Bielefelder Str.
 7 33104 Paderborn (Schloss Neuhaus) Tel 05254 1515

 Herr Kintrup will undertake the necessary sight test on his premises and provide you with a completed copy of the 'F Med 79'.
 You will not be billed for this test.
-You should take the completed 'F Med 79' to your local LLP medical centre who will then order the spectacles/GSR lenses from the nominated MOD suppliers.
-When the manufactured spectacles/GSR lenses are returned, the medical centre will notify you to collect the items before making a follow up appointment with Herr Kintrup for the accurate fitting of the spectacles.
+You should take the completed 'F Med 79' to your local LLP medical centre who will then order the glasses/GSR lenses from the nominated MOD suppliers.
+When the manufactured spectacles/GSR lenses are returned, the medical centre will notify you to collect the items before making a follow-up appointment with Herr Kintrup for the accurate fitting of the spectacles.
 Again, you will not be charged for this service.

 Please note the fitting of the GSR lenses should be completed by your CBRN instructor and NOT Herr Kintrup

 If you have any queries, please ask at your local Medical Centre